4.8 out of 5 stars on G2 4.8 on G2 Trusted by 3k+ teams worldwide

 But employees of the outdoor recreation juggernaut regard them as supportive and nurturing toward their workforce, too.
 Not to mention, very flexible.

 All of this doesn’t just make Patagonia a great place to work.
-It fortifies its reputation as a trustworthy brand that walks the walk.
+It fortifies its reputation as a trustworthy company that walks the walk.

 What adjectives for company culture resonate most in your workplace?
 No matter how companies describe the vibe, using simple, fun tools like HeyTaco brings teams together.
 Here’s a glimpse at what it’s done for a few of our 1,000+ partners: